 36.4.3 Outages that may Affect CRR Revenue; Scheduling Requirements

-As provided in Section 9.3.6.3.2, or Scheduling Coordinator Outages that may have a significant effect upon CRR revenue adequacy must be submitted for approval no less than thirty (30) days in advance of the first day of the month in which the or Scheduling Coordinator Outage is proposed to begin. or Scheduling Coordinators Outages that may have a significant effect upon CRR revenue adequacy are defined in terms of the type of facility and the planned duration of the Outage.
-Outages of the types of transmission facilities described below that extend beyond a twenty-four (24) hour period must be submitted for CAISO approval consistent with this 30-day advance submittal requirement.
-The types of transmission facilities on the CAISO Controlled Grid to which this 30-day advance submittal and approval requirement applies consist of transmission facilities that:
+36.4.3.1 Submission Timelines

+Pursuant to Section 9.3.6.4.2, an Operator shall submit all known CRR Transmission Maintenance Outages to the CAISO for approval no less than thirty (30) days in advance of the first day of the month in which the Operator proposes to begin the Outage.
+Pursuant to Section 9.3.7.1, Operators shall also provide their CRR Transmission Maintenance Outages plan by July 1 of each year, for Outages they plan to take in the following year.

+36.4.3.2 CRR Transmission Maintenance Outage

+CRR Transmission Maintenance Outages are those Outages that may have a significant effect upon CRR revenue adequacy, which are defined as outages that affect transmission facilities on the CAISO Controlled Grid that:

 (a) are rated above 200 kV; or